elarte-iu/markdown-playground/hello.md

 The "Add File" button.

 **Describe the steps you took to clone your repository on Github Desktop**
+I opened the "file" tab and then hit the "clone repository" option, selected "markdown-playground," and then confirmed I wanted to clone it.

 **What is the title of GitHub documentation?**
 A README file.